garfieldpigljy/CrowdWSA2019/README.md

 # data format:

+1. *_label_anonymous.tsv: [worker \t sentence \t workeranswer]

-*_label_anonymous.tsv: the crowdsourced word sequence data.
+the crowdsourced word sequence data.
 We anonymize the worker ids used on the crowdsourcing platform.

-[worker \t sentence \t worker_answer]
+2. *_gt.tsv: [sentence \t trueanswer]

-*_gt.tsv: the original sentences (true answer) in the target language, for evaluation of the answer aggregation methods.
+the original sentences (true answer) in the target language, for evaluation of the answer aggregation methods.
-[sentence \t true_answer]

 ## Citation (To Appear)